I have long regarded the French open as the toughest grand slam to win. But to win it 10 times takes a Herculean effort.

 Clay is also different from other surfaces.
 Its unstable nature makes it more challenging for players to adjust.
-In fact, I know some top level players who still don’t like to slide on clay.
-Learning to slide into the shot, then hit and transition is so different from playing on hard or grass, where players are encouraged to take prep steps, plant their feet and hit.
+In fact, I know some top-level players who still don’t like to slide on clay.
+Learning to slide into the shot, then hit and the transition is so different from playing on hard or grass, where players are encouraged to take prep steps, plant their feet and hit.

 Sliding is a skill that doesn’t come easy for some and another reason why I feel it’s the toughest surface to play on.